yohanesnuwara/open-geoscience-repository/README.md

 4. Once the `Public geoscience Data` moved to your `My Drive`, you could then access it.
 To access the data, we will use Google Colaboratory!
 Google Colab will be used for the entire geoscience computation in this repo.
 5. A tutorial notebook consists of workflow to access the data (from **extracting ZIP or TAR files** to **viewing simple data e.g. seismic data and well log data**) is provided.
 Visit [this notebook](https://github.com/yohanesnuwara/open-geoscience-repository/blob/master/how_to_access_public_geoscience_data.ipynb)

-> ⚠️ **Copyright** In each of the dataset folder, there should be a `README` or instruction on how to cite the dataset, for instance the Canning 3D TDQ dataset.
-Please carefully review this.
-Unless there is an instruction, please use this citation: *Peter Amstrand (2017, 2018, 2019)*
+> ⚠️ **Copyright** Every dataset that we use must be cited to the institution that owns the dataset.
+Please refer to this [citation wiki-page](https://github.com/yohanesnuwara/open-geoscience-repository/wiki/Google-Drive-Public-geoscience-Data---How-to-Cite)

 # SEG Wiki Open Data